SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 Known issue.
 It would be fixed automatically when you watch the second video.

-## 3.12. ambient mode / "glow around video" missing
+## 3.12.
+Ambient mode / "glow around video" missing

 Turn the function off and on again.
 Seriously, this fixed it.